Nonreciprocal Synchronization of Active Quantum Spins: Introduction

 In this work, we propose a model of synchronization of active quantum spins to explore the effects of antagonistic nonreciprocity in quantum many-body systems.
 Synchronization is the phenomenon of self-organization of coupled oscillators~\cite{pikovsky_rosenblum_kurths_2001}.
 Nonreciprocal couplings can lead to attraction-repulsion interactions of their phases which, for classical oscillators, has been shown to result in nonreciprocal phase transitions and traveling-wave states~\cite{Hong_2011_PRL,Sonnenschein_2015,Hanai_2024,Fruchart_2021}.
 While synchronization in quantum systems has been the subject of numerous works \cite{lee_QuantumSynchronizationQuantum_2013,walterQuantumSynchronizationDriven2014,Xu_2013,zhuSynchronizationInteractingQuantum2015,Weiner_2017,Roth_2016,Lorenzo_2022}, the role of antagonistic interactions has not been studied.

-We consider two species of quantum spins, as sketched in \cref{fig:fig1}(a).
+The model at the center of this work comprises two species of quantum spins-1/2, as sketched in \cref{fig:fig1}(a).
 Each spin is active due to an incoherent gain which provides it with energy.
-While the spins within each species mutually synchronize, the two species can interact in an antagonistic way.
-We show that, among active spins, these antagonistic interactions are mediated by purely Hamiltonian couplings.
-We propose an implementation of this model in a light-matter coupled system consisting of two atomic ensembles coupled by chiral waveguides, see \cref{fig:fig1}(b).
-Braided interactions reminiscent of giant atoms coupling~\cite{Kockum_2018}, as shown in \cref{fig:fig1}(c), can be used to further enhance the antagonistic effects.
+The spins within each species mutually synchronize due to a collective coupling to a common mode~\cite{zhuSynchronizationInteractingQuantum2015} similar to the phenomenon of superradiance~\cite{Gross_1982}.
+The interactions between the two species can be tuned from reciprocal couplings to unidirectional and antagonistic couplings.
+We find that, among active spins, antagonistic interactions are mediated by purely Hamiltonian couplings.
+We propose an implementation of this model in a light-matter coupled system consisting of two atomic ensembles coupled by two chiral waveguides which mediate unidirectional couplings each, see \cref{fig:fig1}(b).
+Braided interactions reminiscent of the coupling of giant atoms~\cite{Kockum_2018}, as shown in \cref{fig:fig1}(c), can be used to further enhance the antagonistic effects.
 In the thermodynamic limit, the model features a nonreciprocal phase transition between static synchronized phases and a dynamical traveling-wave phase where the two species persistently oscillate, see \cref{fig:fig1}(d).
 The transition is accompanied by spontaneous breaking of parity-time ($\mathcal{PT}$) symmetry and is induced by antagonistic interactions, thus going beyond the scope of magnitude nonreciprocity.
 We show how the nonreciprocal phase transition emerges from an underlying open quantum system description.
 Guided by the physical implementation of \cref{fig:fig1}(b), we define a suitable \PTsymm for the Lindblad master equation for any system size that recovers the symmetry that is spontaneously broken in the thermodynamic limit.

-Moreover, the \PTsymm manifests itself for finite system size in the spin correlations and the spectral density.
-While the symmetry is restored on the level of the full quantum state, we show how the traveling-wave states are observable for finite-size systems.
-They are signaled by exceptional points and nontrivial correlations.
+We show that, in finite-size quantum systems, the \PTsymm manifests itself in the spin correlations and the spectral density where an exceptional point signals the nonreciprocal phase transition.
+While in classical systems full knowledge about the state is available, in a quantum system any measurement can only reveal a limited amount of information.
+Additionally, the choice of measurement alters the dynamical evolution.
+Quantum trajectories reveal that measurement backaction can spontaneously break \PTsymm.
+These results show that traveling-wave states and nonreciprocal phase transitions are observable for finite-size quantum systems.